ryogrid/gord-overlay/README.md

 - Gord-Overlay REST server reqires a hostname and port number pair
 - If you specify 127.0.0.1:26000, the server will use 127.0.0.1:26000 to communication between other nodes and use 127.0.0.1:26001 to listen local gRPC request
 - Specified hostname and port number pair is internally used as a node identifier, so you need to specify a unique pair for each node
-- Additionaly, you need to specify address of a node which is already in the network to join the network except the first node
+- Additionaly, you need to specify address of a server which is already in the network to join the network except the first server

 ```
 ## Build